AudreyBurki/Meta-analyses-Word-Production/README.md

 The overall picture seems to be that
 - Many of the effects reported early on are real.
-- Many of the published studies have little power.
 - Evidence on moderators of these effects, which is crucial to disantangle existing theories of these effects, is often lacking.